What accommodation has been built?

-How do I get a job at Sedgemoor Campus?
+How do I get a job at Sedgemoor or Hinkley Campus?

 If you wish to register your interest in opportunities at the campus, please register your interest online.
 If you have any questions, please do not hesitate to call a member of the team on 0800 029 4289.

 To see positions currently available, please click here.

 How do I book a room at Sedgemoor or Hinkley Campus?

 The campuses are for the Hinkley Point C workforce only and are being managed by HOST.
 To book a room please visit, host-somerset.co.uk.

 What will happen with the Sedgemoor Campus site once Hinkley Point C no longer need the accommodation?

 After being used for Hinkley Point C, the buildings may be removed but key infrastructure will be maintained for future development.
 We’ve been working closely with Sedgemoor District Council and the infrastructure we’re developing fits well with their long-term plans for Bridgwater.

 We don’t expect them to.
 They will be working hard when on shift and we have provided comprehensive facilities, including sports pitches and welfare facilities, to allow space to relax and wind-down when not working.

 Additionally, all of our workers have to sign up to our code of conduct and we expect them to comply with this.
 If they don’t, we will take action.
 We have also developed comprehensive plans to support our workers and neighbouring communities to ensure there is successful integration.
 The police have additional resource and Sedgemoor District Council have been funded to have an extensive package of community support.
 You can find out more by contacting Kristy Blackwell at the Together Team on 01278 435216.